UN report warns of famine, aggravated by conflicts and climate shocks

 The UN agencies also stressed that the ongoing conflict in the Palestinian territories has driven "unprecedented needs, with near-total displacement of the population and an increased risk of regional spillover."

+The Israeli parliament has recently passed two laws that could prevent the UN agency for Palestinian refugees (UNRWA), a key provider of aid to Gaza, from being able to continue its work.

+According to Maxwell Sibhensana, deputy director at FAO office for emergencies and resilience, in Gaza “the restriction in terms of movement for humanitarian actors into the areas where the affected population is, makes it difficult to get the assistance that is required.
+And without this assistance the risk of famine remains very high.”

-In Lebanon, the ongoing escalation of conflict is significantly increasing the number of people requiring humanitarian assistance and is severely impacting levels of acute food insecurity, they added.
+In Lebanon, the ongoing escalation of conflict is significantly increasing the number of people requiring humanitarian assistance and is severely impacting levels of acute food insecurity, the report added.

 Since the last report in May 2024, Kenya, Lesotho, Namibia and the Niger have been added to the hunger hotspots list, partly due to the impact of climate extremes.